 In 2017, NOAA Fisheries and the Japan Fisheries Research and Education Agency (FRA) signed a Memorandum of Understanding (MOU) to promote scientific research exchange on the following topics: productivity/oceanography, living marine resources and fisheries, climate change, ecosystem soundness, aquaculture, socioeconomics, communication, and ecosystem modeling.
 The MOU formalized many years of ongoing research cooperation.
 NOAA Fisheries also collaborates with Japan to develop sustainable aquaculture techniques under the U.S./Japan Cooperative Program in Natural Resources (UJNR).

 NOAA Fisheries and the Mexican Secretariat for the Environment, Natural Resources and Fisheries (SEMARNAP) conduct an extensive fisheries cooperation program.
 This program was initiated in 1983 and projects have included fisheries management, enforcement, seafood trade, endangered species conservation, aquaculture, and scientific cooperation.
 Periodic meetings provide a forum to exchange views and plan cooperative projects.
 The achievements in dolphin and turtle conservation, and cooperative scientific research have been particularly notable.
 NOAA Fisheries and SEMARNAP scientists also meet annually to coordinate research in the Gulf of Mexico and Pacific through two research cooperation programs.

-In September 2008, the Ministry of Fisheries and Coastal Affairs of Norway and NOAA executed a Memorandum of Understanding intended to strengthen, promote and further develop cooperation on the conservation and management of living marine resources.
+In September 2008, the Norwegian Ministry of Trade, Industry and Fisheries and NOAA executed a Memorandum of Understanding intended to strengthen, promote and further develop cooperation on the conservation and management of living marine resources.
 This was followed in 2012 by an addendum on Cooperation in Marine Ecosystems Research and Assessment between NOAA Fisheries and the Norwegian Institute of Marine Research (IMR).
 This led to over a decade of collaboration through joint sponsorship of scientific workshops, scientist exchanges and cooperative research.
 The two organizations alternate hosting annual science bilateral meetings to have in-depth discussions on science and policy coordination, focused on fisheries stock assessment sciences, advancements in acoustic observing technologies, machine learning and data visualization programs, eDNA, aquaculture, data management, climate vulnerability and integrated ecosystem assessments.